ziwon-park/zzziito.github.io/content/authors/admin/_index.md

 #     url: http://airlab.khu.ac.kr/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include computer vision and neural representation learning.
+bio: My research interests include perception for robust off-road mobile robot

 # Interests to show in About widget
 interests: